chasefarmer2808/SSDC/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Running the backend NodeJS server

+In another terminal, run `heroku local` to spin up Node in a dev environment.
+Without the backend running, the Angular application will not be able to communicate to the REST API.

+## Config Variables

+The backend uses config vars for secret information such as API keys.
+These vars are not in source control.
+You must get them from your system administrator.
+They are not necessary for view development.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).